-HOUSTON — As the heat and humidity settle in for the summer, finding ways to entertain the kiddos can be challenging.
+HOUSTON — With more 100-degree days in the forecast, finding ways to entertain the kiddos can be challenging.

 INTERACTIVE MAP: Find splashpads all over the Greater Houston Area.